shkim04/shkim04.github.io/blog/2023-08-31/nestjs-graphql-logging-and-exception-handling.en.md

 }
 ```

 This exception filter will catch prisma client request error as passed in `catch` decorator.
-It will throw execptions with suitable messages, which are corresponding to each of prisma error codes.
+It will throw exceptions with suitable messages, which are corresponding to each of prisma error codes.

 Unlike REST API, we do not use `response` object and custom it to send clients back.
 Instead, we have thrown http exceptions so that `GraphQLModule` will pick these up and send them back to clients.